theislab/cellrank/docs/source/index.rst

 CellRank's key applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-- compute root & final as well as intermediate metastable states
+- compute root & final as well as intermediate metastable states of your developmental/dynamical process
 - infer fate probabilities towards these states for each single cell
 - visualise gene expression trends towards/from specific states
 - identify potential driver genes for each state